rara1803/Harry-Potter-Chatbot/README.md

 # Harry-Potter-Chatbot
 HarryBot is a retrieval-based chatbot that answers Harry Potter questions using FAISS vector search, conversational memory, similarity thresholding, and a Streamlit interface.

-# HarryBot

-HarryBot is a retrieval-based Harry Potter chatbot that answers questions using a curated Harry Potter knowledge base.

 ## Features

 * Answers only questions related to the provided dataset